voucherifyio/voucherify-openapi/docs/reference-docs/CUSTOMERS-API-Customer-Activity-Object.md

 ---

 ## Customer Activity
-#### This is an object representing customer activity.

-This is a general object which presents moments from customers' activity.
+<p>This is an object representing customer activity.</p><p>This is a general object which presents moments from customers' activity.
 There are all types of different events that customers perform during their journey once they participate in Promotions.
 Events describe moments when customers redeem coupons and earn points or rewards.
-The list of all types of activities is listed below.

-The details describing the activity are collected in a property named `data`.
-In this object, software integrators will find all further information explaining the event context.
+The list of all types of activities is listed below.</p><p>The details describing the activity are collected in a property named <code>data</code>.
+In this object, software integrators will find all further information explaining the event context.</p>

 | Attributes |  Description |
 |:-----|:--------|